Ad Noctum: Chapter 7

 The door swished open with a pneumatic hiss.

 Rush stalked into the room, his expression thunderous.
-He walked straight up to Volker, snatched the device out of his hand, and spun on his heel.
-At the doorframe, he turned, glaring at the pair of them like he could light Air Force uniforms on fire with the power of his gaze alone, then he vanished into the darkness of the hall, in the direction of the engine room.
+He walked up to Volker, swiped the device out of his hand, and spun on his heel.
+In the doorframe, he turned, fixed them with a photoelectric glare, then vanished into the darkness of the hall, in the direction of the engine room.

 Telford let out a slow breath.
-“He didn’t know I had that, I don’t think,” he said, quietly.
+“He didn’t know I had that.”

-“Well you don’t have it anymore,” Volker replied dryly.
+“Well, you don’t have it anymore,” Volker replied.

-“Worth it,” Telford said.
-“Because we confirmed two things.
+“Worth it,” Telford said, “because we confirmed two things.
 You have at least one of the genes.
-And—he can directly detect powered-up Ancient tech.
-I’ve always suspected it, but I haven’t known for sure.”
+And—he can detect powered-up Ancient tech.”

 “Don’t say heck,” Telford murmured, staring after Rush.

-After showering away any remains of the kassa derivative that might still be on his skin and eating one of the silver-wrapped meal packets, Volker felt significantly better.
+After showering away any remains of the kassa derivative that might still be on his skin and eating a silver-wrapped meal packet, Volker felt better.

-He sat in the cargo bay, back in his usual Alliance leather, idly arranging pieces of dried cat food in the shape of a Christmas tree on the reflective surface of the cargo bay floor, trying to outpace Mendelssohn’s progressive crunching.
-He figured he'd used up two handfuls worth of cat food on the tree, which was maybe not the best decision on his part.
-He was going to have to start thinking about where in the galaxy one might get food for Space Cats.
+He sat in the cargo bay, back in his Alliance leather, and idly arranged pieces of dried cat food in the shape of a Christmas tree on the cargo bay floor, trying to outpace Mendelssohn’s progressive crunching.
+He figured he’d used up two handfuls’ worth of cat food on the tree, which was maybe not the best decision on his part.
+He would need to start thinking about where in the galaxy he could buy food for Space Cats.

 “Merry Christmas, buddy,” Volker said.
-“It’s kinda hard for me to say if I’m getting the dates right what with all the um—time zone changes and, time dilation, and lack of real ‘day,’ and real ‘night’ and dead iPhone batteries and whatnot, but, yeah.
+“It’s hard to say if I’m getting the dates right with all the time zone changes, not to mention the time dilation.
+Plus the lack of real ‘day,’ and real ‘night’ and dead iPhone batteries and whatnot, but, sure.
 We’ll say it’s Christmas.
 I owe you one ‘Kitty Christmahanakwanzika Basket’ from the Dog and Cat Emporium down the street.”

 Mendelssohn looked up at him and meowed.